Martha's Vineyard: Modern era

-The linguist William Labov wrote his MA essay on changes in the Martha's Vineyard dialect of English.
+The linguist William Labov wrote his master's thesis on changes in the Martha's Vineyard dialect of English.
 The 1963 study is widely recognized as a seminal work in the foundation of sociolinguistics.

 The island received international notoriety after the "Chappaquiddick incident" of July 18, 1969, in which Mary Jo Kopechne was killed in a car driven off the Dike Bridge by U.S. Senator Edward "Ted" Kennedy.
 The bridge crossed Poucha Pond on Chappaquiddick Island (a smaller island formerly connected to the Vineyard and part of Edgartown).
-As a foot bridge, it was intended for people on foot and bicycles, as well as the occasional emergency vehicle when conditions warranted.
+The bridge was intended for people on foot and bicycles, as well as the occasional emergency vehicle when conditions warranted.
 Currently, 4×4 vehicles with passes are allowed to cross the reconstructed bridge.

 On November 23, 1970, in the Atlantic Ocean just west of Aquinnah, Simas Kudirka, a Soviet seaman of Lithuanian nationality, attempted to defect to the United States by leaping onto a United States Coast Guard cutter from a Soviet fishing trawler and asking for asylum.
 The Coast Guard allowed a detachment of four seamen from the Soviet ship to board the cutter and "drag the kicking, screaming Kudirka back to their vessel."
 He was sentenced to 10 years of hard labor in the Soviet Union.

 In 1974, Steven Spielberg filmed the movie Jaws on Martha's Vineyard, most notably in the fishing village of Menemsha and the town of Chilmark.
 Spielberg selected island natives Christopher Rebello as Chief Brody's oldest son, Michael Brody; Jay Mello as the younger son, Sean Brody; and Lee Fierro as Mrs. Kintner.
 Scores of other island natives appeared in the film as extras.
 Later, scenes from Jaws 2 and Jaws: The Revenge were filmed on the island, as well.
 In June 2005 the island celebrated the 30th anniversary of Jaws with a weekend-long Jawsfest.

 In 1977, distressed over losing their guaranteed seat in the Massachusetts General Court, inhabitants of Martha's Vineyard considered the possibility of secession from the Commonwealth of Massachusetts, either to become part of another state (having received offers from both Vermont and Hawaii), reincorporating as a separate U.S. territory, or as the nation's 51st state.
 The separatist flag, consisting of a white seagull over an orange disk on a sky-blue background, is still seen on the island today.
 Although the idea of separation from Massachusetts eventually proved impracticable, it did receive attention in the local, regional, and even national media.